Sign in

 Ask Fintool Equity Research AI

-Ritu Baral's questions to Praxis Precision Medicines Inc (PRAX) leadership • Q3 2024
+Ritu Baral's questions to Praxis Precision Medicines (PRAX) leadership • Q3 2024

 Question

-Ritu Baral asked about the registrational sufficiency of the 80-patient expanded cohort for relutrigine, any changes to enrollment criteria, and the specifics of regulatory alignment for the EMERALD study in generalized epilepsies.
+Ritu Baral inquired about the registrational potential of the expanded 80-patient cohort for relutrigine, including any changes to enrollment criteria, and sought specifics on the regulatory alignment timeline for the EMERALD study.

 Answer

-CEO Marcio Souza explained that the expanded relutrigine cohort is actively enrolling with a higher starting dose (1mg/kg/day) expected to yield a faster, deeper effect, but with no major changes to inclusion criteria.
-For the EMERALD study, he noted they are aligning with regulators on a traditional parallel group study design, with final details expected by year-end for a 2025 start.
+CEO Marcio Souza explained that the main change for the relutrigine cohort is a higher starting dose (1mg/kg/day) to achieve a faster, deeper effect, with no major changes to inclusion criteria.
+For the EMERALD study, he noted they are finalizing the protocol for a parallel group study, with alignment expected by year-end for a 2025 start, focusing on defining patient inclusion based on genotype and mechanism sensitivity.

 Ask Fintool Equity Research AI

-Ritu Baral's questions to Praxis Precision Medicines Inc (PRAX) leadership • Q2 2024
+Ritu Baral's questions to Praxis Precision Medicines (PRAX) leadership • Q2 2024

 Question